mir-owahed/DevOpsDemo/gitlab-cicd-learn/GitLab-CI-project.md

 ## Code Repository

-You can find the complete code repository for this tutorial here: [GitLab Boardgame Repository](https://gitlab.com/mir-owahed/Boardgame).
+You can find the complete code repository for this tutorial here: [GitLab CI Pipeline Project](https://gitlab.com/mir-owahed/Boardgame).

 ## Table of Contents
 1. [Prerequisites](#prerequisites)